ziad-medhat/HR-dashboard-using-PowerBI/README.md

 2. **CSV Datasets:** Review the CSV files to see the raw data structure before Power Query transformations.
 3. **PDF Summary:** See `Hr employee report.pdf` for a static snapshot of the insights.

----
-*Developed as part of a professional Business Intelligence portfolio.*.

----
-*Developed as part of a professional Data Analytics portfolio.*